iTejasW/Linux-File-Permission/README.md

 ## Linux File Permission

 ### Description:
-A project that explores Linux file permissions and how to manage them securely.
+This project explores Linux file permissions and how to manage them securely.
+It features scripts and examples to illustrate best practices for securing file systems in a Linux environment.

 ### Key Features:
 * Detailed explanation of Linux file permission model